The 5 Best Restaurant EPOS Systems: Our Top Picks

 Hardware costs

-EPOS system hardware can either be bought for an upfront, one-time cost, like Zettle’s card reader at £29, or paid for monthly as part of one ongoing fee that covers software and hardware, as explained above with Lightspeed and Toast.
-TouchBistro works on a build-your-own package basis, with each component of the system charged separately on a monthly basis.
+EPOS system hardware can either be bought for an upfront, one-time cost, or paid monthly as part of one ongoing fee that covers software and hardware.

 Transaction fees